WarrenWeckesser/mpsci/doc/README.txt

    $ sphinx-build -c . -b html -a -E source build
 4. Open build/index.html in a browser

+The file builddocs.sh is a shell script for steps 1-3.

-Using the resubber Sphinx extension.
+*Using the resubber Sphinx extension.*

 I don't like using LaTeX markup in user-facing documentation.
 That means docstrings must not have code like this: